Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Authenticity of Real Sak Yant Tattoo Design

-4) The Sak Yant Tattoo design is purposely drawn incorrectly
+4) The Sak Yant Tattoo design is purposely drawn incorrect

-This did not work our so well.
-The popularity of the Sak Yant has increased along with the availability of the images online, this approach has not been a great success.
+This approach has not been a great success.
 A tattoo Artist will not know how to correct the design.
 Nor will they care much, as they are already justified to themselves that they are providing designs that sacred, so what does it matter if those designs are wrong?

 And to be fair many tattoo business and Tattoo artists will be completely honest about this.
-Many tattoo shops will tell you, that what they offer is a replica that looks better than the real thing.
-While many tattoo shops are honest and open about this, some keep it quiet unless asked and many will outright lie about it.
+Many tattoo shops will tell you, (if you ask) that what they offer is a replica that is an ‘artistic’ copy of a real Sak Yant, done in the old hand poked method.

-The fake Sak Yant is easily identified by the trained Sak Yant Master and even a great many westerners with an interest in the tradition.
 If you just want the tattoo this is usually no problem.
 However if you are wanting to get it blessed later – it can not be done.
 You can not recharge and re-blessed something that holds only a decorative function.
-Some will even refuse to apply a real Sak Yant to the skin of someone who already has a fake one.
+Some Masters and Monks will even refuse to apply a real Sak Yant to the skin of someone who already has a fake one.

 5) Real Sak Yants are often cheaper than a Tattoo Studio copy